-The IBM BladeCenter PS701 and PS702 blade server is based on IBM Performance Optimization with Enhanced RISC (POWER®) Architecture technologies.
-The BladeCenter PS701 and PS702 blade server runs in BladeCenter units to provide a high-density, high-performance blade server environment using advanced processing technology.
+The IBM BladeCenter PS703 or PS704 blade server is based on IBM Performance Optimization with Enhanced RISC (POWER[®]) Architecture technologies.
+These servers run in BladeCenter units to provide a high-density, high-performance blade server environment using advanced processing technology.

-Note: Unless otherwise stated, references to the BladeCenter unit apply to BladeCenter (E 8677), BladeCenter H (8852 and 7989), BladeCenter HT (8740 and 8750), and BladeCenter S (8886 and 7779) units.
+Note: Unless otherwise stated, references to the BladeCenter unit apply to BladeCenter E (8677), BladeCenter H (8852 and 7989), BladeCenter HT (8740 and 8750), and BladeCenter S (8886 and 7779) units.

 The Installation and User's Guide comes with the blade server on the IBM BladeCenter Documentation CD.
-All of the following information is in the document and also in the online information center:
+All of the following information is in the document and also in the information center:

-- Setting up the blade server - · Starting and configuring the blade server - Installing optional hardware devices - · A reference to more information about installing supported operating systems - Performing basic troubleshooting of the blade server
+- Setting up the blade server - · Starting and configuring the blade server - Installing optional hardware devices - A reference to more information about installing supported operating systems - · Performing basic troubleshooting of the blade server